-The accuracy of the 'wake and shake' algorithms used in MENCTYPE 1, MENCTYPE 2, MENCTYPE 3, and MENCTYPE 4 are subject to many outside influences, such as friction and inertia.
-These algorithms are not robust and are subject to varying amounts of error.
+MENCTYPE 3, and B.1.2.5 MENCTYPE 4 are subject to many outside influences, such as friction and inertia.
+These algorithms are not robust and are subject to varying amounts of

 Incorrect commutation alignment also causes differences in efficiency according to direction.
-In an exaggerated example, a misaligned commutation angle may allow a 1500 rpm motor to go 2000 rpm in one direction and only 1000 rpm in the other.
+In an exaggerated example, a misaligned commutation angle may allow a 1500 RPM motor to go 2000 RPM in one direction and only 1000 RPM in the other.

-B.1.4 Physical Encoder Alignment
+B.1.4 PHYSICAL ENCODER ALIGNMENT

-The SERVOSTAR provides a number of features (variables) to adjust the encoder signal alignment through the software.
-These features can be very useful, but you must be careful.
+The SERVOSTAR provides a number of features (variables) to allow adjustment of the encoder signal alignment through the software.
+These features can be very useful, but you must be careful when using them.
 If the alignment of the encoder to the motor is left to chance, swapping out the motor or encoder requires that these variables be recalibrated for the new alignment.
 Is this acceptable in the given application?
 You may not be certain that the knowledge to do so will remain in the future.
 A better method is to align the encoder on the motor.
 This makes swap-out a simpler process.

-MENCTYPE 0 (A/B/I and Halls) has hall channels aligned to the motors back EMF.
+B.1.2.1 MENCTYPE 0 (A/B/I and Halls) has hall channels aligned to the motors back EMF.
 This is accomplished by rotating the motor via an external source, monitoring the signals from the hall effect channels while monitoring the voltage generated by the motor and rotating the encoder housing until the waveforms overlap.
 The encoder mounting screws are then secured.
-This aligns the hall channels and the marker channel must then be aligned using MENCOFF.
-Use caution as motors may generate lethal voltages when rotating.
+This aligns the hall channels and the marker channel must then be aligned using the B.1.5 MECNOFF variable.
+Caution must be exercised as motors may generate lethal voltages when rotating.

-MENCTYPE 1 and MENCTYPE 2 (A/B/I without Halls) require the marker to be aligned to the motor's BEMF waveform.
+B.1.2.2 MENCTYPE 1 and B.1.2.3 MENCTYPE 2 (A/B/I without Halls) require the marker to be aligned to the motor's BEMF waveform.
 Danaher Motion has not defined any particular alignment standard.
 Defining your own alignment standard could be beneficial.
-MENCTYPE 3 and MENCTYPE 4 (A/B only) require no alignment or adjustments.
-MENCTYPE 6 (A/B/I with Halls) requires the same alignment as MENCTYPE 0 but does not require that MENCOFF be set.
+B.1.2.4 MENCTYPE 3 and B.1.2.5 MENCTYPE 4 (A/B only) require no alignment or adjustments.
+B.1.2.7

+MENCTYPE 6 (A/B/I with Halls) requires the same alignment as B.1.2.1 MENCTYPE 0 but does not require that MENCOFF be set.

-When it is not practical to perform mechanical alignments, a software adjustment can be used.
-MPHASE holds an offset for the Hall channels and can be used to effectively 'shift' the Hall channel position.
-It is possible to invert the effective direction as established by the A and B channels using MFBDR.
+When it is not practical to perform mechanical alignments, the software adjustment method can be used.
+The MPHASE variable holds an offset for the Hall channels and can be used to effectively 'shift' the Hall channel position.
+It is possible to invert the effective direction as established by the A and B channels using the MFBDR variable.
 It is also possible to invert any one or all of the hall channels.
-MHINVA, MHINVB, and MHINVC allow the drive to receive the hall channels and act upon them from an inverted nature.
+The MHINVA, MHINVB, MHINVC variables allow the drive to receive the hall channels and act upon them from an inverted nature.